funcool/promesa/doc/promises.md

 ;; => :resolved
 ```

-It works in the same way as `then`, if the function returns a promise instance it will be
+It works in the same way as `then`; if the function returns a promise instance it will be
 automatically unwrapped.

 ### `finally`

-And finally if you want to attach a (potentially side-effectful)
+And finally if you want to attach a (potentially side-effecting)
 callback to be always executed notwithstanding if the promise is
 rejected or resolved: